-Figure 13 - A Local Police Department's Media Management Policies was not authorized to process or store CJI.
+Figure 12 - A Local Police Department's Media Management Policies

+A local police department implemented a replacement CAD system that integrated to their state's CSA and was authorized to process CJI.
+The police department contracted with an off-site media manager to store backups of their data in the contractor's vaults, but the contractor was not authorized to process or store CJI.
 To ensure the confidentially of the police department's data while outside its perimeter, they encrypted all data going to the contractor with an encryption product that is FIPS 140-2 certified.
 The police department rotated and reused media through the contractor's vaults periodically, and when it required destruction, the police department incinerated the media to irreversibly destroy any data on it.